maryrwelsh/wikipedia_data_analysis/README.md

 * **Error Reporting:** Integrate with an error reporting service (e.g., Sentry, Rollbar) for production environments.

-* **Parallel Processing:** For larger date ranges, consider using multiprocessing or threading to download and process files concurrently.
+* **Parallel Processing for Snowflake Loading:** While downloads are parallel, explore options for parallelizing Snowflake data loading (e.g., using Snowflake's multi-cluster warehouses or more advanced `COPY INTO` options) if performance becomes a bottleneck.
+This would require careful management of database connections and potential contention.

 * **Data Quality Checks:** Implement checks for data integrity before loading into Snowflake.